mononoken/ruby-scribe/README.md

 <!-- ![A screenshot showing a preview of the project.](screenshot.png "Project Preview") -->

 This app is for note-taking on your tabletop adventures!
 Its goal is to make navigating your past notes easier than with a physical journal, but it also emphasizes paying attention to the game in front of you while you input notes.
-It achieves this through its "Adventure/Library" modes.

 If you are interested in seeing features that are being worked on, please see our (issues)[https://github.com/mononoken/ruby-scribe/issues].